 Unit testing is commonly automated, but may still be performed manually.
 The IEEE does not favor one over the other.
 A manual approach to unit testing may employ a step-by-step instructional document.

 Under the automated approach-

 - A developer could write another section of code in the application just to test the function.
 They would later comment out and finally remove the test code when the application is done.

 - They could also isolate the function to test it more rigorously.
-This is a more thorough unit testing practice that involves copy and pasting the function to its own testing environment to other than its natural environment.
+This is a more thorough unit testing practice that involves copy and pasting the function into its own testing environment to other than its natural environment.
 Isolating the code helps in revealing unnecessary dependencies between the code being tested and other units or data spaces in the product.
 These dependencies can then be eliminated.

 A coder may use a UnitTest Framework to develop automated test cases.
 Using an automation framework, the developer codes criteria into the test to verify the correctness of the unit.
 During execution of the test cases, the framework logs those that fail any criterion.
-Many frameworks will also automatically flag and report in a summary these failed test cases.
-Depending upon the severity of a failure, the framework may halt subsequent testing.
+Many frameworks will also automatically flag and report in summary these failed test cases.
+Depending on the severity of a failure, the framework may halt subsequent testing.